Active Record Calculations

 async_pick(*column_names)

-Same as #pick but perform the query asynchronously and returns an ActiveRecord::Promise.
+Same as pick, but performs the query asynchronously and returns an ActiveRecord::Promise.

 πŸ“ Source code